Open a source

 Playback with variable rate depends on rate value.

-You can increase this limit by setting "file.max_forward_rate" property for MFile object or in system registry:
+You can increase this limit by setting "file.max_forward_rate" property for the MFile object or in system registry:

 HKEY_CURRENT_USER\SOFTWARE\Medialooks\MPlatform\MFile file.max_forward_rate = 4.0